Please take particular care to read these notices before submitting entries to Local Centre Examinations.

 Piano Accompaniments and Backing Tracks

 Candidates should note that an accompaniment backing track may be used for one piece/song only.
-This applies to singing, music theatre and popular singing, and all instruments (excluding pianoforte).
+This applies to flute, music theatre and popular singing only.
+Piano accompaniment must be used in all other cases.

 Piano Album Music Recordings